Biography

 Career Narrative

-I started out in professional practice: 3 years with the multi-disciplinary AE firm of Totten Sims Hubicki Associates, and +5 years with the Toronto-based environmental design firm of Hough Stansbury Woodland.
+I started out in professional practice: 3 years with the multi-disciplinary AE firm of Totten Sims Hubicki Associates, and +5 years with the well-known Toronto-based environmental design firm of Hough Stansbury Woodland.
 Particularly formative was my work with HSW principals Michael Hough and Jim Stansbury.
-Daily practice was guided by notions of design from first principles, interdisciplinarity, critical contextual research, and inclusive and reflective design through time.
+Daily practice was guided by notions of design with first principles, interdisciplinarity, critical contextual research, and inclusive and reflective design through time.

 We led many ground-breaking projects.
 For instance, Michael Hough and I led two master planning projects (Don River Restoration, Toronto Brickworks) that were named "Most significant and influential landscape architectural projects, decade 1988-1998” (OALA, Ground, vol. 43)two of only 4 projects that were so honored.
 Jim Stansbury and I led on the Massasauga Provincial Park management plan for a 131 sq. km.
 Precambrian Shield archipelago, since designated a Category II Protected Area by the International Union for Conservation of Nature.
 And I was primary author/designer on the inaugural plan for what would become Toronto's Rouge National Urban Parkwith 79 sq. km. of committed land, the largest park of its kind in North America.